 In a container, Japanese black pine needs more frequent fertilizing, about every two weeks during the growing season.

 Pruning stresses the tree and causes sap bleeding.
 Do substantial pruning only between fall and early winter.
 If you need to do minor pruning during the summer, make sure to move the container into the shade for about a month afterwards to minimize sap bleeding.

 Varieties of Japanese Black Pine

-Possible pests include sawflies, Nantucket tip moth, pine wilt nematodes, pine sawyers, and the black turpentine beetle.
+Possible pests include sawflies, Nantucket tip moth, pine wilt nematodes, and the bark beetles.